FAQ and Support Information

 Q5- Can I take 3D pictures with my regular camera?

-Q7- Do I need special equipment or film?
+Q7- Do I need special equipment ?

 Q8-Why are the prints so expensive?

 A- Lenticular prints are plastic, not paper, and the process involved in their production is very labor intensive.
 A skilled operator must manually register the multiple images individually while adjusting film parameters on an image by image basis.
 This is a time consuming and exacting process.
 The results, however, are striking, long-lasting and distinctive.
-Sometimes there is a bluish tinge to the prints due to the print material being used.

 Q9-What if I like a picture enough to want reprints and enlargements?